uk000/goto/README.md

 2. The targets and jobs registered at the registry can also be marked for `auto-invocation`.
 When a worker instance receives a target/job from registry at startup that's marked for auto-invocation, it immediately invokes that target/job at startup.
 Additionally, the target/job is retained in the worker instance for later invocation via API as well.
 3. In addition to sending targets/jobs to worker instances at the time of registration, the registry instance also pushes targets/jobs to the worker instances as and when more targets/jobs get added to the registry.
 This has the added benefit of just using the registry instance as the single point of configuration, where you add targets/jobs and those get pushed to all worker instances.
 Removal of targets/jobs from the registry also gets pushed, so the targets/jobs get removed from the corresponding worker instances.
 Even targets/jobs that are pushed later can be marked for `auto-invocation`, and the worker instances that receive the target/job will invoke it immediately upon receipt.
 4. Registry provides `labeled lockers` as a flexible in-memory data store for capturing any kind of data for debugging purposes.
 Registry starts with a locker labeled `default`.
 A new locker can be opened using the `/open` API, and lockers can be closed (discarded) using the `/close` API.
 The most recently opened locker becomes current and captures data reported from peer instances, whereas other named lockers stay around and can be interacted with using `/store`, `/remove` and `/get` APIs.
 The `/find` API can find a given search phrase across all keys across all available lockers.
-5. When peer instances connect to the registry, they store their client invocation results into `peer instance` lockers under the current named locker in the registry.
+5. If peer instances are configured to connect to a registry, they store their events and client invocation results into the current labeled locker in the registry.
+Registry provides APIs to get summary invocation results and a timeline of events across all peers.
 6. Peer instances periodically re-register themselves with registry in case registry was restarted and lost all peers info.
 Re-registering is different from startup registration in that peers don't receive targets and jobs from registry when they remind registry about themselves, and hence no auto-invocation happens.
 7. A registry instance can be asked to clone data from another registry instance using the `/cloneFrom` API.
 This allows for quick bootstrapping of a new registry instance based on configuration from an existing registry instance, whether for data analysis purpose or for performing further operations.
 The pods cloned from the other registry are not used by this registry for any operations.
 Any new pods connecting to this registry using the same labels cloned from the other registry will be able to use the existing configs.